conestack/cone.app/docs/source/tiles.rst

 **Considered properties**

 *action_up*
     Flag whether to render "One level up" action.
-Renders ``listing`` tile on parent node to main content area.
+Renders content area tile on parent node to main content area.

+*action_up_tile*
+    Considered if ``action_up`` is true.
+Defines the tilename used for rendering parent content area.
+Defaults to ``listing`` if undefined.

 *action_view*
     Flag whether to render view action.
 Renders ``content`` tile on node to